jessicahoch/assignment-1/README.md

 # 1) Get the data files

+Download the following data files from the internet using the curl command: http://eaton-lab.org/pdsb/test.fastq.gz and http://eaton-lab.org/pdsb/iris-data-dirty.csv.
+Use the less or zless commands to look at the files.
+Then use the head command to print the first 5 lines from each file as output.

 To download the two files, I used the `curl` command, as the instructions specified, followed by `-O` to direct the files to a given location (my working directory).
 The file named "test.fastq.gz" needed to be unzipped with `gunzip` in order to be read using the `head` tool.
 I specified the number of lines to be printed using `head -n 5` which allowed me to print the first 5 lines from each file.
 The linked resources were used to help with [curl](https://curl.haxx.se/docs/manpage.html) and [head](https://stackoverflow.com/questions/20275072/read-first-x-lines-of-csv-into-new-outfile).

 ```